OneNoteDev/OneNoteClassNotebookAPISamplePowerShell/README.md

 ### Using the sample

 1. Obtain a client ID as described under [Authenticate using Azure AD (enterprise apps)](https://msdnstage.redmond.corp.microsoft.com/office/office365/howto/onenote-auth#aad-auth).
-As part of this process, you will also figure out your redirect URI and Azure AD tenant which will be needed later.
+As part of this process, you will also figure out your redirect URI and Azure AD tenant which will be needed in step 3 below.
 2. Download this repo as a ZIP file to your local computer, and extract the files.
 Or, clone the repository into a local copy of Git.
 3. Edit OneNoteClassNotebooksApiSample.ps1.
 Find and replace the following tokens with real values:
    * &lt;AZURE_AD_TENANT_NAME&gt; - This is your Azure tenant.
 E.g. "contoso.com"